-Frank Lampard’s first season at Chelsea has been topsy-turvy with highs – like beating Tottenham home and away, with their most recent victory against Spurs at Stamford Bridge giving them an advantage in the top four EPL betting odds – and lows – like losing to Southampton and Bournemouth at home.
+Frank Lampard’s first season at Chelsea has been topsy-turvy with highs – like beating Tottenham home and away, with their most recent victory against Spurs at Stamford Bridge giving them an advantage in the top four football bet – and lows – like losing to Southampton and Bournemouth at home.

 One of the main things that has hampered the Blues’ season is their leaky defence.
 Having conceded 39 goals in 28 games, Lampard’s side have the joint-worst defensive record in the top 10 – level with Tottenham Hotspur and Burnley.